Enabling Population-Level Parallelism in Tree-Based Genetic Programming for GPU Acceleration: Implementation

 \subsection{Overview of EvoGP}

 The overall system architecture of EvoGP is depicted in Fig.\ref{fig:Structure}, which illustrates its modular components and their interactions.
 Specifically, EvoGP is implemented in Python and leverages the PyTorch framework~\cite{paszke2017pytorch} for efficient tensor manipulation and GPU resource management.

 To optimize computational performance, EvoGP incorporates a suite of custom CUDA kernels for critical evolutionary operations, including tree initialization, mutation, crossover, inference, and fitness evaluation in symbolic regression (SR) tasks.
 To accommodate input datasets of varying sizes during SR evaluation, EvoGP adopts both data-parallel and hybrid-parallel execution strategies, as detailed in Section~\ref{sec:adaptive_eval}.
 These CUDA kernels are integrated into the PyTorch runtime as custom operators, enabling seamless compatibility with the broader PyTorch ecosystem.

-This architecture combines the flexibility of Python-based development with the high-throughput capabilities of GPU acceleration, making EvoGP both user-friendly and computationally efficient.
+\edit{ Complementing these kernel-level optimizations, EvoGP adopts a model for full-GPU residency, which ensures that data is not frequently transferred between the host and the device.
+By maintaining both the population and the evaluation context entirely on the GPU, EvoGP effectively eliminates the substantial communication overhead typical of traditional frameworks.
+This zero-copy design philosophy facilitates compatibility with modern reinforcement learning environments that are GPU-accelerated.
+Consequently, the architecture enables parallel simulations that are both efficient and end-to-end, thereby eliminating potential IO bottlenecks.
+Collectively, this design integrates the flexibility of Python-based development with the high-throughput capabilities of GPU acceleration, thereby ensuring that EvoGP is accessible and computationally efficient. }

 In addition to accelerating TGP algorithms, EvoGP includes built-in support for several representative application domains, including symbolic regression, policy optimization, and classification.
 It also provides a curated set of standardized benchmarks across these domains, facilitating systematic evaluation of different TGP variants and enabling fine-grained algorithmic tuning.